-The objective of the controls is to prevent contact with soils containing hexavalent chromium above the level established in the NJDEP Chromium Policy of 20 mg/kg.
+The objective of the controls is to prevent contact with soils containing hexavalent chromium above the level established in the NJDEP Chromium Policy of 20 mg/kg and soils that are historic fill.

 (3) How the engineering controls are intended to function.